 Matthew Tauber is Executive Vice President of Brand Development for Apex Exchange which is a division of Publicis Groupe, the third largest Ad-Holding company in the world.
 His responsibilities include working with brands to opt-in and seek out new ways to find value, efficiencies and innovative solutions that are outside of a traditional Ad-agencies core capabilities.
 Prior to coming to Publicis in 2018, Matt served as Vice President of Ad-Sales at Turner Entertainment from 2012-2018.
 He was also an Account Executive at Turner and FX Networks and started his career as a Media Buyer at Optimum Media.
 He is a graduate of the University of Wisconsin-Madison (’99) where he majored in Communication Arts (TV, Radio & Film).

-Carolynne Thomas received her BA in Communication Science and Women’s Studies at UW-Madison in 2000, and an MBA from the University of Denver in 2012.
-She is a partner at CRA, Inc., a consulting firm based in Radnor, PA.
+Carolynne Thomas is a partner at CRA (www.crainc.com), a leadership communication advisory firm based in Radnor, PA.
 There she serves as co-head of CRA’s Strategic Communication practice, working with executive teams to create alignment around a common strategic direction, and then coaching those executives and their communication team to drive the same alignment in the organization.
 In 2010, she led the development of a model for Leadership Communication Effectiveness: a framework to measure, track, and understand how well leaders are communicating with their direct reports.
-Since joining CRA in 2000, Carolynne has helped to set the standards for advising clients on reducing uncertainty during times of change, adopting new processes and technology, and improving communication effectiveness.
-Carolynne’s client list includes Bank of America Merrill Lynch, Cargill, Catholic Health Initiatives, The Children’s Hospital of Philadelphia, Inglis, Juniper Networks, Mercy, McDonald’s Corporation, and University Hospitals.
-Before joining CRA, Carolynne researched the effects of genetic counselors’ communication styles on patients for the Human Genome Project.
+Carolynne has helped to set the standards for advising clients on reducing uncertainty during times of change, adopting new processes and technology, and improving communication effectiveness.
+Carolynne received her BA in Communication Science and Women’s Studies from UW-Madison.

 Maurice VerStandig is an AV-rated attorney known for his aggressive, unconventional, and detail-oriented approach to cases, Mr. VerStandig counsels various regional businesses, an international charity, and numerous individuals whose complex and diverse personal holdings regularly invite an equally complex and diverse array of legal issues.
 He has successfully tried cases before dozens of federal and state courts, negotiated favorable settlements in a multitude of other litigation matters, structured financial transactions and corporate deals involving tens of millions of dollars, consulted with both bettors and operators on a wide array of gaming-centric regulatory matters, and established a reputation as a source of pragmatic legal advice for businesses and individuals alike.